Ado-Odo: Ancestral Ties of Ado-Odo With The Ile Ife, Benin Kingdom And Sabe In The Republic Of Benin

 Olofin Ojeje who was doing extremely well in statues crafting /goldsmithing.
 After many year in Benin, decided to pay visit to his father, Oranmiyan at Ile Ife.
 On getting to Ile Ife, Oranmiyan has gone on spiritual journey out of Ile Ife.
 Ojeje met unpalatable situations - the royal stool of Oduduwa was about to be usurped by Obalufon.
-He challenged Obalufon on the great abomination but could not rescue the situation.
+He challenged Obalufon on the great abomination but couldn’t rescue the situation.
 Olofin Adimula Ojeje felt uncomfortable and displeased with the socio-political environment in Ile Ife.
 He therefore consulted Oracle (Ifa) for direction on the step to take.
 Oracle advised him to take two out of Oranmiyan's beaded crowns and leave Ile Ife with his two Sons Asalu Ojeje and Iranje, his guards and followers to move southwards to locate a land near the river to settle down, rule over and never to return Ile Ife.
 Oracle (Ifa) further prescribed for him to use plate (white calabash) with other sacrificial items as his compass to his final destination.
 Olofin Adimula Ojeje took these ancestral crowns to Ado-odo.
 One of the two crowns is being wear till date by the Olofin Adimula Oodua of Ado-odo while Iranje his brother took the second small crown to settle in IRUNJI after Ito River near Owo town in Yewa south local government of Ogun State.